grafana/grafana/docs/sources/features/datasources/influxdb.md

 ### Filter data (WHERE)
 To add a tag filter click the plus icon to the right of the `WHERE` condition.
-You can remove tag filters by clicking on the tag key and select `--remove tag filter--`.
+You can remove tag filters by clicking on the tag key and then selecting `--remove tag filter--`.

 **Regex matching**